Date and Time in Chinese

 The character is made up of two parts (pig year and knife) which also giving the idea of cutting and division.
-Ke indicates 15 minutes – one quarter of an hour.
+Ke represents 15 minutes – one quarter of an hour.

 Sounds like: char .
 (4th tone)

 Just as in English you can say ‘quarter to’ for example 3:45 can be expressed as 4 hours less one quarter.

-Here are a couple of examples of times in Chinese.
+Here are some examples of times in Chinese.

 One more little strange rule is needed, there are two forms of the number 2 : èr and liǎng.
-As two hours are considered a couple of hours rather than 2 hours it is written with liǎng not èr.
+As two hours are considered a couple of hours rather than 2 hours it is written with liǎng rather than èr.

 Time of Day in Chinese

-The Chinese do not use the 24 hour clock, so afternoon, morning or evening need to be added to specify the time of day.
+The Chinese do not use the 24 hour clock, so afternoon, morning or evening is needed to give the time of day.
 These phrases include:

 Full date and time